pairinteraction/pairinteraction/doc/sphinx/installation.rst

 | ``WITH_COVERAGE``   | Generate code coverage report        | OFF     |
 +---------------------+--------------------------------------+---------+

-.. [#] This mode activates the extension for calculating radial wave
+.. [#] This mode builds the graphical user interface extension.
-       functions using Whittaker functions.
-If pairinteraction
-       is built in this mode, any derived work has to be licensed under GPL v3, because of the GSL being distributed under GPL.
+       If pairinteraction is built in this mode, any derived work has to be licensed under GPL v3, because of the PyQT5 being distributed under GPL.

 Moreover, executing the commands manually allows for running additional targets.
 For example, you can use the ``doc`` target to build a documentation by executing ``cmake --build . --target doc``.